It’s not ‘the most wonderful time of the year’ for porch pirate identified by doorbell cameras

 “It’s not about what she stole, it’s about the principle and feeling like we’re safe,” she said.
 “That’s just so wrong.
 She’s obviously getting a repercussion that’s bad by the fact that everybody is sharing her video.
 That would be my ultimate, worst horror.”

-Klotz said over the years he has seen an increase in the number of packages stolen off people’s doorsteps during the holiday season.
+Washington City Police Department Sgt.
+Kory Klotz told St. George News over the years he has seen an increase in the number of packages stolen off people’s doorsteps during the holiday season.

 “I would still say that it’s not a constant problem, but it is something that is on the rise here, locally, within our city and other cities,” he said.